thomaspinckney3/cs4501/Project3.md

 -----------------------------

 Before starting to write any code for Project 3, start with developing a set of user stories.
 Each feature that you code from this project onwards should correspond to a user story.
 Each user story should have a documented set of unit tests that validate the user story is correctly implemented (acceptance criteria).
 For this project, create at least 5 user stories, but no more than 20.
-Turn in your user stories as part of your project.
+Turn in your user stories as part of your project via your [repository's Wiki page](https://help.github.com/articles/about-github-wikis/).

 ### Unit Testing ###